boomboomllc/boomboomllc.github.io/tos.md

 You retain ownership of all content you upload, post, or share on the Service ("User Content").
 By submitting User Content, you grant us a worldwide, royalty-free license to use, display, and distribute your content solely to operate and improve the Service.

-You are prohibited from uploading content that is illegal, harmful, or violates third-party rights.
+You are prohibited from uploading content that is illegal, harmful, goes against the Community Guidelines, or violates third-party rights.
 We reserve the right to remove content that breaches these Terms.

 ## 6. Payments and Financial Features